Steven-Grevera/ENC4265/manual.md

 For those that thought the Mausoleum was disturbing, The Shrine takes things to the next level.
 The level always starts outside of the shrine, which you must open using a lever outside to open it up.
 Greeting you to the doll’s at the front entrance.

 ![image](https://github.com/user-attachments/assets/0e636c8b-18f1-4bd7-9c86-f4169b3853f8)
-(Figure 90: Image showing the walls within The Shrine.
-Image Taken By: Steven Grevera)
+*Figure 90: Image showing the walls within The Shrine.
+Image Taken By: Steven Grevera*
 ![image](https://github.com/user-attachments/assets/aa2fa19c-40b2-4cb9-9b0d-4e8b87ff6f1a)
+*Figure 91: Image showing a connection slope going down within The Shrine.
+Image Taken By: Steven Grevera*
 ![image](https://github.com/user-attachments/assets/5a6d321b-e708-4d41-b2a2-8f1060ec41c6)
+*Figure 92: Image showing a connection point within The Shrine.
+Image Taken By: Steven Grevera*

 Throughout the map, are mechanical dolls that appear stationary.
 However, if you see one that has it’s lights flashing, do not enter it’s light, or else you will trigger an alarm and the Mechanical Doll will then become an Apparition that will chase you.
 Other then the Shion it is one of the fastest entities in the game and the hardest to escape.
 However, they operate entirely on visuals alone, meaning you can be about as loud as you want.
 Albeit, they are still effected by firecracker karuta to scare them away.

 ![image](https://github.com/user-attachments/assets/0b7912a5-c503-4e51-b417-630bf498db2e)
+*Figure 93: Image showing a Mechanical Doll's yellow glowing eyes waiting for someone to enter it's sight within The Shrine.
+Image Taken By: Steven Grevera*

 The light source object of the map are small candles waiting for you to light and the soul farming object is a barrel that when interacted with will show a small green fire light, which grants souls.

  ![image](https://github.com/user-attachments/assets/3b26ba4d-1790-4565-96e7-b86110ed6b4e)
+ *Figure 94: Image showing the Light Source within The Shrine.
+Image Taken By: Steven Grevera*

 ![image](https://github.com/user-attachments/assets/11e7f60b-b4c8-43ca-97ed-4e322aaebfc7)
+*Figure 95: Image showing the soul farming object within The Shrine.
+Image Taken By: Steven Grevera*

 The Gimmick of this map is that depending on your difficulty, when you obtain a certain amount of magatama you will hear loud activating and rolling sounds throughout the shrine.
 This will not effect the entire shrine but it will effect a large area around where the gimmick was triggered, causing all the mechanical dolls in a large radius to activate and begin to patrol the level as a hostile Apparition that isn’t detectable by heartbeat warnings, only the rolling/grating sound it makes as it travels along.